Readability formulas, programs and tools: Do they work for plain language?

-An international working group made up of experts from 25 countries wrote the ISO plain language standard (expected to be published in 2022).
-Between them, these experts speak 17 languages and work in a wide range of roles and organizations.
+An international working group made up of experts from 25 countries wrote the ISO plain language standard (published in June 2023).
+Between them, these experts speak 19 languages and work in a wide range of roles and organizations.
 Many of these experts have been doing research on plain language for decades.

 This group of experts all agreed with this wording in the standard:

 “Plain language ensures readers can find what they need, understand it, and use it.
 Thus, plain language focuses on how successfully readers can use the document rather than on mechanical measures such as readability formulas.”